uwetom/Principles-of-3D-Maya-tutorials/worksheet_2_ box_modeling.md

-# Worksheet 2 - Faces, Edges and vertexes
+# Worksheet 2 - Faces, Edges and Vertices

 ### Before you start